lorddarthroro/TESS-Exoplanet-Transit-Detection-Using-Light-Curve-Analysis/README.md

 ## 📊 Method Overview

 1. Load TESS light curve data (FITS format)
-2. Remove missing values and normalize flux (rate at which electromagnetic energy (light) arrives per unit area, essentially a measure for brightness)
+2. Remove missing values and normalize flux (flux is the amount of light received per unit area per unit time from the star, essentially a measure for brightness)
 3. Apply flattening to remove long-term trends
 4. Visualize light curve for potential transit events
 5. Compute periodogram to search for periodic signals